drivera123/LDRS500/characteristics-of-servant-leadership.md

 ##### **Awareness**

 Awareness can be defined as the ability to see things are they are.
 This involves the awareness of self and as well as awareness of situations.
-Robert Green-leaf once said,
+Robert Greenleaf once said,

 > Awareness is not a giver of solace- it is just the opposite.
 It is a disturber, an awakener.